RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

     <img src="Images/Main_12.jpeg" alt="Description" width="600">
 </p>

 The VIC-II MOS 6569 is also fitted with a heatsink.
 However, this is done using the existing metal can, which functions as both an RF shield and a heatsink.
 New thermal paste is applied to the VIC-II before the metal lid is placed on top of the can.
+Note that the old, crusty, thermal paste is removed first.
+And only a small drop of thermal paste is required.

 NOTE: The RF cardboard shield has been removed and will not be reinstalled.
 This RF shield does not serve much purpose in a modern setting and only contributes to additional heat inside the Commodore 64.